moss-lab/ScanFold/README.md

 *UPDATE!
 ScanFold has been implemented as a WebServer.* Try it out at https://mosslabtools.bb.iastate.edu/scanfold and read more about its uses here: https://doi.org/10.1016/j.ymeth.2019.11.001

-*UPDATE (12/10/2019)!
-ScanFold-Scan can now consider hard constraints as input during the scanning window process.
+*(12/10/2019) ScanFold-Scan can now consider hard constraints as input during the scanning window process.
 Constraints should be foratted as .dbn files, where line 1 is a header, line 2 is the sequence and line three contains the hard constraints.*

    >Header